CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

 ## COMP3021 2020Fall Programming Assignment 1

+Please clone this repository, or download the zip file in the [Release](/releases/latest).
+Then, you need to create a **PRIVATE** Github repository of your own, and upload your code there.
+Please make sure to frequently make commits in your repository since commits also contribute to your grade of assignment 1.

 ## Background

 [Jeson Mor](https://en.wikipedia.org/wiki/Jeson_Mor) is a two-player strategy board game from Mongolia, which is a